top of page

 You can click here for more information.

 Although the fulminant fungal infection is a subtype of invasive sinusitis, when we say invasive, we usually refer to non-fulminant invasive fungal sinusitis.
-The immunity needs to go even lower in fulminant fungal infection.
-In these infections, the fungus just doesn't spread through tissues but also through blood vessels making it not just comparatively dangerous to non-invasive and invasive, but also life-threatening.
+The immunity needs to go super even low to get a fulminant fungal infection.
+In these infections, the fungus doesn’t just spread through tissues but also through blood vessels making it not just comparatively dangerous to non-invasive and invasive, but also life-threatening.

 3. Aspergillosis

-COVID-19 is one of the diseases that can trigger fulminant fungal sinusitis.
-They are famously known as post-COVID black fungus (mucormycosis caused by mucor) and post-COVID white fungus cases (fulminant sinusitis caused by candida or aspergillosis).
+COVID-19 is one of the diseases that triggered fulminant fungal sinusitis.
+They are famously known as post-COVID black fungus and post-COVID white fungus cases (fulminant sinusitis caused by candida or aspergillosis).

 Pre-COVID, fulminant fungal sinusitis is even rarer than invasive fungal sinusitis.